coffee-fueled-dev/very-coffee/packages/program-synthesis-framework/subjective-obp.md

 ## 6. Relationship to the Base OBP Model

-Subjective OBP does **not** introduce new operators or axioms; it is a _view_ of the existing calculus from the standpoint of a single actor:
+Subjective OBP does not introduce new operators or axioms; it is a _view_ of the existing calculus from the standpoint of a single actor.

 - **Preserved structure:**